 Detectives look at SUV's 'black box' from Tiger Woods crash

 The 2021 GV80, made by the Hyundai luxury brand, is likely to have a newer version of event data recorders nicknamed “black boxes” after more sophisticated recorders in airplanes.
-They store a treasure trove of data for authorities to review.
+The devices store a treasure trove of data for authorities to review.

 Woods suffered a serious leg injury when the SUV he was driving went off a Los Angeles County road and rolled over on a downhill stretch known for crashes.
 Sheriff Alex Villanueva said Woods was not drunk and was driving alone in good weather when the SUV hit a raised median, went across oncoming lanes and rolled several times.
 The crash injured his right leg, requiring surgery.